Broadcom nears deal to buy Brocade: sources

 Broadcom and Brocade declined to comment.
 While the companies are in advanced discussions, no deal is final and talks could still fall apart, the people cautioned.

+Brocade would be the latest addition to the sprawling company known as Broadcom, now the third-largest U.S. semiconductor maker by revenue, behind Intel Corp and Qualcomm Inc, with a market capitalization of $66.4 billion.

-Last year, when Broadcom was called Avago, it made a push into fibre channels and adapters with the acquisition of Emulex.
-By adding Brocade's high-margin fiber business, it would further bulk up its capabilities to help customers with the backbones of their data centers.
+Last year, when Broadcom was called Avago, it made a push into fibre and adapters with the acquisition of Emulex.
+By adding Brocade's high-margin fibre unit, it would further bulk up its capabilities to help customers with the backbones of their data centers.

+Morningstar analyst Brian Colello said in a research note on Tuesday his biggest concern about a potential deal would be Broadcom having to compete with some of its key customers such as Cisco Systems Inc. By disposing of Brocade's networking business, it could help mitigate this issue.

 Bloomberg reported on Monday that Brocade was nearing a deal to be sold and that Broadcom was among potential buyers.